cn0047/stash/ed/db/neo4j/README.md

 Traversing - means visiting nodes by following relationships according to some rules.
 Schema - indexes and constraints.

+Connections:
+`neo4j://` - will have server-side routing enabled, `bolt://` - will not.

 ````sh
 curl http://localhost:7474/db/data
 curl http://localhost:7474/db/data/batch